Lelsey159/Quotes/README.md

 7. Typescript

+###  CONTACT US
+if you have any issue with our website,dont hesitate to contact us lesley.hope@student.moringaschool.com

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.